Scobie Malone (film): Production

+Jack Thompson, who had become a star in Petersen was cast in the title role.
 "Jack Thompson is a great part of my reason to become involved in this venture", said Robinson at the time.
 "I have no doubt whatsoever that when this film is seen overseas he'll be turned instantly into an international star.
 There aren't many male actors like him around any more.
 There's something there that reminds me very much of Bogart."

+Thompson said "working with Casey is a complete eye opener.
+My career so far has been in movies where the director is practically thinking up dialogue as we go along, but Casey's whole craft is having the whole picture there, in the script, even if you don't see it all when you read through.
+Working with Casey is like working with the whole history and know-how of movie making.
+There just aren't people around any more, particularly in Australia, who know the things Casey knows."

+The film was made through Kingcroft Productions, who specialised in commercials.
+One of their regular directors was Terry Ohlsson, who directed Scobie Malone.
+Ohlsson had just made the 1973 sponsored drama The Carmakers.

+John Shaw, associate producer and production supervisor at Kingcroft, said "It is very much a modern day story set in Sydney now - it's Australian.
+We are portraying Sydney as it really is, there isn't a koala bear or kangaroo in it."

+Joe Martin was better known as a nightclub entertainer.

+Filming

 The film was shot in the autumn of 1975.
 One of the women Jack Thompson sleeps with in the film is played by Bunkie King, one of two sisters he lived with in real life in a ménage à trois for fifteen years, with the other sister, Lee King, appearing in poolside scenes.

 The film is also notable for the first screen appearance of actor Bryan Brown, who appears early in the film as a policeman, delivering two lines.
 He is listed last in the credits as "Brian Bronn".

 Reception

 Cleary was shown the film at a private screening and was not happy with the result.
 "When I saw Scobie nibbling on the fourth nipple I thought "that's not my Scobie".
 And I walked out", he said.

 The movie received poor reviews and did badly at the box office, despite Jack Thompson coming off two hits with Petersen (1974) and Sunday Too Far Away (1975).